 As an Of Counsel in our Sports Group in London, I'm a regulatory and dispute resolution specialist with over 15 years' experience working for some of the biggest names in the global sports market.

-Over the years, I have sat on a number of expert commissions and working groups established by the IAAF, the International Olympic Committee (IOC), WADA, the Association of Summer Olympic International Federations (ASOIF), Sport Accord, the British Horseracing Authority (BHA), UK Sport and London 2012.
-I have also advised the BHA on equine anti-doping matters.
+Over the years, I have sat on a number of expert commissions and working groups established by World Athletics, the International Olympic Committee, WADA, the Association of Summer Olympic International Federations (ASOIF), Sport Accord, the British Horseracing Authority (BHA), UK Sport and London 2012.